prideout/nile/docs/index.md

 # Quick start

 **Nile** is a library for manipulating and generating images.
-It is written purely in nim, but depends on other packages for reading and writing image files, such as **nimPNG**.
+It is written purely in nim, and has dependencies on just a couple other packages for reading and writing image files (**nimPNG**).

+Nile is hosted on GitHub at [prideout/nile](https://github.com/prideout/nile).

 ## Overview